gabolecointere/instant-search-reaction/readme.md

 It will download the images if and start the containers.
 After that, the app should be running on port 3000.

+After that, please run:

+$ docker-compose exec app php artisan migrate

+in order to run the migrations, and

+$ docker-compose exec app php artisan db:seed

+in order to seed the database with initial data.

-- Else, please adjust the configuration of the .env file to your environment requirements.
+- Else, please adjust the configuration of the .env file to your environment requirements and run the corresponding commands to migrate and seed the database.